herrj636/herrj636.github.io/AssignmentOne/README.md

 - [ ] **Debug clearInterval**
 so the skull animation doesn't get disrupted if the button is pressed more than one time.

+- [ ] **Debug responsiveness for mobile and tablet screens, as well as diplays greater than 1400px wide** Improve responsiveness for multiple devices at mobile and tablet sizes, as well as large screens and monitors.

+- [ ] **Add intructions on how to interact with the animation** Ensure the user is taking full advatange of the experience by providing instructions of what they can interact with in the page.

 - [ ] **How many different ways could we create this skull?**
 Would like to continue creating other versions of this skull: One made enterily out of table cells `TD`, one that's an interactive video, one made entirely out of text art.